 Overview

 BirdSend and Sender both serve email marketers but with different priorities.
-BirdSend is a budget email marketing platform built for content creators.
+BirdSend is a lightweight email marketing platform built for content creators.
 Sender is a budget email and SMS marketing platform.

 BirdSend's Niche